 - separate IR1103 forms for each piece of land.

-For each piece of subdivided land, it will need its own Record of Title.
+For each piece of subdivided land, it will need its own Certificate of Title.
 If you do not have this, you'll need to include a copy of:

 - the subdivision plan, for example, master, sale or survey plan

 - any other supporting documents outlined on the IR1103.